sosy-lab/cpachecker/doc/SpecificationAutomata.md

  * `((int)$2) > $$var_1` is evaluated to `(int)arg_2 > 0` - transition will be taken with additional predicate `(int)arg_2 > 0`;
  * `$1; ((int)$2) == 0; $$var_2[$2]` is evaluated to `arg_1 != 0 && (int)arg_2 == 0 && 1` - transition will be taken with additional predicate `arg_1 != 0 && (int)arg_2`;
  * `!$1; $$var_2[$1]` is evaluated to `arg_1 == 0 && 0` &mdash; transition will be rejected unconditionally.

+#### State Invariants
+To be able to also represent correctness witnesses as Specification Automaton, or more general, to be able to attach an arbitrary state invariant to a state, state invariants can be used.
+They are optional.
+A state invariant need to always hold at the state, i.e. whenever the state is reached via a transition (mostly CFA-Eege) until an outgoing transition is taken.
+State invariants rely on the same mechanism as [assumptions](#-Transition-assumptions).

 ## Examples of specification automata